DataDog/documentation/content/en/tracing/setup_overview/setup/go.md

 For a description of the terminology used in APM, see the [Getting started with APM section][3].
 For details about contributing, check the official repository [README.md][4].

-Consult the [migration document][5] if you need to migrate from an older version of the tracer (e.g. v<0.6.x) to the newest version.
+Use the [migration document][5] if you need to migrate from an older version of the tracer (for example, v<0.6.x) to the newest version.

 When you set up tracing, you're also setting up Continuous Profiler, and you need only [enable Profiler][6] to start receiving profiling data from your app.